udippant/base-drafts/draft-ietf-quic-transport.md

 A server that does not maintain state for every packet it receives (i.e., a stateless server) uses a different process.
-If the initial_version matches the version of QUIC that is in use, a stateless server can accept the value.
+If the initial_version matches the version of QWIK that is in use, a stateless server can accept the value.

-If the initial_version is different from the version of QUIC that is in use, a stateless server MUST check that it would have sent a Version Negotiation packet if it had received a packet with the indicated initial_version.
-If a server would have accepted the version included in the initial_version and the value differs from the QUIC version that is in use, the server MUST terminate the connection with a VERSION_NEGOTIATION_ERROR error.
+If the initial_version is different from the version of QWIK that is in use, a stateless server MUST check that it would have sent a Version Negotiation packet if it had received a packet with the indicated initial_version.
+If a server would have accepted the version included in the initial_version and the value differs from the QWIK version that is in use, the server MUST terminate the connection with a VERSION_NEGOTIATION_ERROR error.

-The server includes both the version of QUIC that is in use and a list of the QUIC versions that the server supports (see
+The server includes both the version of QWIK that is in use and a list of the QWIK versions that the server supports (see
 {{transport-parameter-definitions}}).

 The negotiated_version field is the version that is in use.
 This MUST be set by the server to the value that is on the Initial packet that it accepts (not an Initial packet that triggers a Retry or Version Negotiation packet).
-A client that receives a negotiated_version that does not match the version of QUIC that is in use MUST terminate the connection with a VERSION_NEGOTIATION_ERROR error code.
+A client that receives a negotiated_version that does not match the version of QWIK that is in use MUST terminate the connection with a VERSION_NEGOTIATION_ERROR error code.